 Do Prokaryotes Have Dna Or Rna

-Dec 05, 2025 · 9 min read
+9 min read

 Imagine a world teeming with life, invisible to the naked eye, yet driving some of the most fundamental processes on our planet.
-This world belongs to the prokaryotes—tiny, single-celled organisms that represent the earliest forms of life.
+Also, this world belongs to the prokaryotes—tiny, single-celled organisms that represent the earliest forms of life.
 From the bacteria in your gut to the archaea thriving in extreme environments, prokaryotes are ubiquitous and essential.
 Understanding their basic biology, particularly their genetic material, is key to grasping the very nature of life itself.

 Main Subheading